School Counseling Careers: Job Description

 What education or certification will I need to become a school counselor?

 Earning a four-year undergraduate degree is the first step in your education toward becoming a school counselor.
-A bachelor’s in education, psychology or sociology will best prepare you for your graduate school work, but if you’ve already earned a bachelor’s in another field, that’s OK.
+A bachelor’s in education, psychology, or sociology will best prepare you for your graduate school work, but if you’ve already earned a bachelor’s in another field, that’s OK.

 Most commonly, the master’s degree you will pursue is the Master of Education in Counseling, which will take two to three years to earn.
 This degree offers a combination of learning and hands-on experience in classroom settings.
-Learn more about What You’ll Study.

 After receiving your master’s, two years of practical experience is typically necessary in order to become licensed as a counselor by the state.
 Some states also require a teaching certificate.

 Licensing and certification guidelines for psychologists vary by state; be sure to check the guidelines for the region in which you plan to study.
 Information about requirements for each state is available from the American School Counselors Association.

 Nancy Brandes, who earned her master’s in school counseling from DePaul University, offers a couple things to consider when choosing a school.
 She used these criteria for picking DePaul University:

 - Location – “They were right in the city, where I want to be.”